 During the creation of the Mendix database, the number of structural modifications made will depend on the size of your domain model.
 If this number is quite large, or if there is a large structural change, it may be prudent to increase the value of

-Oracle does not support unlimited strings or strings with a specified size greater than 2000 characters when using the equal (
+Oracle does not support strings longer than 2000 characters when using the equal (

 =) or not equal (

 !=) operators in XPath constraints.
-However, it does support functions including
+It does, however, support functions including

 You cannot sort, group, or use aggregate functions such as

 count() on strings longer than 2000 characters.
 If you cannot use shorter strings, consider removing the attribute from data grids.

 Using SELECT DISTINCT in OQL queries is not supported for strings longer than 2000 characters.

 If you run into this limitation, a message like